PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_1.md

     return unstacked
 ```

-The corrected function now properly handles the multi-index and ensures accurate unstacking and reshaping of the data.
-The fix addresses the issues identified and should pass the failing test cases while resolving the GitHub issue related to the bug.
+This corrected version of the function should address the issues related to MultiIndex and Hierarchical columns when unstacking the data.
+It includes modified logic for handling levels, names, and codes, which should help the function produce the expected output and pass the failing test cases.

+It's important to note that the corrected version provided is based on the information and assumptions available.
+Additional testing and validation may be required to ensure that the function works as expected in different scenarios and resolves the reported GitHub issue.